Kay Watts is a representational painter of landscapes, portraits and still lifes.

 Kay will always be a student of fine art.
 She studies weekly with an acclaimed Mississippi artist, and participates in group workshops to keep her technique (skills? style?) fresh.
 Plein air painting is her joy, but she also loves to work in her home studio several days each week.
 When not painting, Kay gardens, spends time with her husband Al, and indulges her norwich terrier, Ruddy.

-Kay is a member of the Mississippi Artists' Guild and is also a member of the Women Painters of the Southeast.
+Kay is a member of the Mississippi Artists' Guild, Mississippi Oil Painters of America, and a member of the Women Painters of the Southeast.
 Her works have been entered in numerous juried shows and have won several awards, including "Best of Show."